nguyenanhtutung40-web/class/README.md

-Kraken’s parent company, Payward, announced it will acquire 100% of digital asset derivatives platform Bitnomial for up to $550 m
+Kraken’s parent company, Payward, announced it will acquire 100% of digital asset derivatives platform Bitnomial f or up to $550 m

 illion (cash +